 When my husband was laid off for three months a while ago, we did everything we could think of to cut down on expenses around here.
 So we stopped buying spelt bread at $6+a loaf (which goes very fast in our family).
 I made a spelt flour bread recipe I have made in the past, but my children didn’t like it.
 Go figure.

 I definitely do not think that far ahead nor do I have all day to cook.
-So I came up with this clean eating bread recipe.
+So I came up with this spelt baguette recipe.
 The most important part – all four of my children devoured it!
 I even had some and loved it.
 It’s so quick and easy.
 I just start to make it when I start making dinner, I get my main dish cooking while it rises then throw this in the oven.
-Couldn’t be easier.
+It couldn’t be easier.

 Here are some tips: The amount of flour varies greatly depending on many things so don’t be afraid to keep adding flour until it doesn’t stick any more but stop as soon as you get to that point.
 If your yeast doesn’t rise (get really nice and foamy), then the yeast is bad, get some fresh yeast.
 Don’t waste your time and flour making it into bread.
 Don’t be afraid to knead the dough for a while – you’ll get some good muscles and it will make it taste better.

-I really liked the combo of einkorn and spelt in this clean eating bread.
+I really liked the combo of einkorn and spelt in this spelt baguette recipe.
 The spelt gave it a chewy texture and added a lot to the flavor.
 Baking these with a hot dish filled with ice cubes on the bottom rack of the oven gave them an artisan feel, with a crusty outside and a soft, chewy inside.
 This dough holds its shape very well when baked.

 Keep in mind that these flours will not rise in yeast breads like white flour will.
 It will rise, just not quite as much.
 I hope you enjoy the recipe and give it a try!
 What recipes would you like to see us come up with in the future?
 Comment below and we will see what we can do to make it happen!

-If you like this Clean Eating Bread, you may also like these recipes:Print
+If you like this spelt baguette recipe, you may also like these:Print

 This Clean Eating baguette recipe is easy to make and it looks pretty to impress guests and my family with.